 Using fundamental analysis for Bitcoin looks a little different than using fundamental analysis for stocks and other assets.
 Here are a few key metrics to keep in mind when it comes to Bitcoin.

 • How’s the network activity?
-Are there a lot of new users coming online, creating wallets and buying coins?
-If so, this could be bullish.
+Are there a lot of new users coming into the market, creating wallets and buying coins?
+If so, this could be a bullish signal.

 • What are miners doing?
-Are they holding coins or selling them right away?
+Are miners holding coins or selling them right away?
 When miners hold coins, it means they think prices are going to rise, indicating bullish sentiment.
-It could be helpful to understand how bitcoin mining works in this regard.
+It could be helpful to understand how bitcoin mining works in this regard, too.

 • Are coins moving toward or away from exchanges?
-Many crypto news outlets often report on the volume of coins leaving or entering exchanges.
+Many crypto-oriented media outlets often report on the volume of coins leaving or entering exchanges.
 When people move large amounts of crypto off exchanges, it means they plan on holding for the long-term, which could be bullish.

 If one or more of these bullish factors are present, it might not be the best time to try to short Bitcoin.

 When Should You Consider Shorting Bitcoin?

 In the simplest terms, investors who are willing to assume the risks associated with short-selling should do so when they think that an asset’s value will fall.
 It may be helpful to think of shorting as “making a bet against,” and as such, if you were under the impression that Bitcoin’s value was going to decline in the days, weeks, or months ahead — after doing lots of research, of course — that might be the time to short it, if it aligns with your investment objectives and risk tolerance.

 Conversely, if you were anticipating Bitcoin’s value rising in the future, perhaps because it is currently undervalued by the market, you would not short it.
 Instead, that may be the time to engage a buy-and-hold investing strategy in an effort to earn a return.